 Reasons Why Guinea Pigs Could Potentially Live With Chickens

 If you pair a newborn guinea pig with a newborn chicken, this could function very well in terms of peace and relationship between each other.
-But, as chicken have a very sharp beak, they are most likely going to injure a guinea pig accidentally at some point.
+But, as chickens have a very sharp beak, they are most likely going to injure a guinea pig accidentally at some point.

 What about food, then?
 Well, guinea pigs have quite different needs.
-Guinea pigs eat several times a day and they require lots of vitamin C. Chicken doesn’t eat the same food.
+Guinea pigs eat several times a day, and they require lots of vitamin C. Chicken doesn’t eat the same food.
 If you try to feed both your chicken and a guinea pig with the same food, it will result in vitamin C deficiency for the guinea pig and an unbalanced diet for one of your animals in the cage.

 Chicken belongs to fowls and while guinea pigs are mammals (rodents).
 On top of that, a guinea pig is still a half-wild animal that can show some of the primal instincts and sometimes get in conflict with your chicken.

-Also, some owners even reported that guinea pigs got bullied by chickens, as they grew bigger and were more dangerous, especially male chickens.
+Also, some owners even reported that guinea pigs got bullied by chickens as they grew bigger and were more dangerous, especially male chickens.
 Roosters are very dangerous and are even keen on attacking people.
 A guinea pig wouldn’t even be a match!